fastpm/fastpm/README.rst

 FastPM provides a library and a C-API (still unstable) to be reused at binary level in another application.

-fastPM supports plain PM and Comoving-Lagranian (COLA) solvers.
+FastPM supports plain PM and Comoving-Lagranian (COLA) solvers.
 A broadband correction enforces the linear theory model growth factor at large scale.
 See the code paper [FIXME].

-Thanks to the PFFT Fourier Transform library, fastPM scales extremely well, to hundred thousand MPI ranks.
+Thanks to the PFFT Fourier Transform library, FastPM scales extremely well, to hundred thousand MPI ranks.

-The size of mesh in fastPM can vary with time, allowing one to use coarse force mesh at high redshift with increase temporal resolution for accurate large scale modes.
+The size of mesh in FastPM can vary with time, allowing one to use coarse force mesh at high redshift with increase temporal resolution for accurate large scale modes.

-The finite differentiation kernel in fastPM is the 4 point low-noise super-lanzcos kernel.
+The finite differentiation kernel in FastPM is the 4 point low-noise super-lanzcos kernel.
 A discrete laplacian operator is used to solve Poisson's equation.

 A parameter file interpreter is provided to validate and execute the configuration